 - Any significant poorly controlled illness that would preclude study compliance and follow up

 - Study details: Participants will receive a one-time injection into the eye.
-Some may receive a sham injection, which looks like the investigational injection but contains no medicine.
-The study will track safety and changes in vision.
+Some may receive a placebo, which is an inactive substance that looks like the investigational medicine but does not contain any medicine.

 - Study timelines: The study will last approximately 5 years.